If this were a drug that had a survival advantage of this magnitude,

 In a call to action, Barry Bultz (2024) advocates for the “inclusion of psychosocial oncology as a standard of care for oncology programs” (p.1).
-In his appeal, Bultz references results that show patients with metastatic cancer lived longer and experienced higher quality of life, with fewer emergency room visits, when given the opportunity to self-report symptoms than those who did not (Basch et al., 2017).
-These findings, presented at the 2017 American Society of Clinical Oncology, prompted Harold Burstein from Dana-Farber Cancer Institute (Boston, MA) to equate the impact of self-report measures on psychophysiological outcomes with those found via pharmacological treatments alone (quoted above).
+Recent empirical findings indicate that patients with metastatic cancer - who were given the opportunity to share their experiences (e.g., self-report symptoms) - lived longer, experienced higher levels of quality of life, and accessed emergency care significantly less often than those who did not (Basch et al., 2017).
+At the 2017 American Society of Clinical Oncology, Harold Burstein (Dana-Farber Cancer Institute) equated the impact of self-report measures on psychophysiological outcomes with those found via pharmacological treatments alone (quoted above).

-The implications of this statement are not surprising to oncology psychologists and chaplains; we understand the importance and necessity of providing patients with the psychological and spiritual tools they need.
+The implications of this statement are not surprising to oncology psychologists and chaplains; we understand the importance and necessity of providing patient-centred psychospiritual care.

 Thank you for supporting us in this call to action.